Huszár-class destroyer: Design

-In 1904, Austria-Hungary, keen to upgrade its navy, placed an order with the British torpedo-craft specialist Yarrow for designs for a 400 t destroyer and a 200 t sea-going torpedo boat.
-Prototypes of both types would be built by Yarrow with production continuing in the Austria-Hungary, split between the Stabilimento Tecnico Triestino (STT) shipyard in Trieste, Austria and the Ganz-Danubius yard at Fiume, Hungary.
+The Austro-Hungarian Navy had been following foreign developments in torpedo boat destroyer designs and finally decided that it needed a ship of about 400 t.
+It asked Yarrow Shipbuilders in the UK for a suitable design equivalent to the latest Royal Navy ships on 6 April 1904.
+The company responded with a modified version of the Ikazuchi class that had been developed by for the Imperial Japanese Navy in the late 1890s.
+The Austro-Hungarian Navy accepted Yarrow's design and signed a contract for a prototype on 6 August 1904.
+A prototypes would be built by Yarrow with production continuing in the Austria-Hungary, split between the Stabilimento Tecnico Triestino (STT) shipyard in Trieste, Austria and the Ganz-Danubius yard at Fiume, Hungary.

 Yarrow's destroyer design was a "turtleback" design similar to the Royal Navy's "thirty-knotters", and was based on Yarrow's Ikazuchi class built for Japan.
 The ship's hull was 68.4 m long overall and 67.1 m between perpendiculars, with a beam of 6.25 m and a draught of 1.8 m.
 They displaced 400 t standard and 420 t deep load.

 The ships were powered by two four-cylinder triple expansion steam engines, fed by four Yarrow boilers, rated at 6000 ihp, driving two shafts.
 This gave a speed of 28 kn.
 Four funnels were fitted.
 One innovation compared with the Ikazuchis was that the uptake to the forward funnel was trunked rearward, allowing the funnel to be moved aft, in turn making room for the ship's bridge to be situated well aft of the turtleback forecastle.
 This made the bridge much drier in high seas.